 Magic Kingdom’s Jungle Cruise meets to fairly significant wait times throughout the majority of the day.
-The attraction is located in Adventureland just past the Swiss Family Treehouse.
+The attraction is located in Adventureland, past the Swiss Family Treehouse.

 As the sign indicates, you’ll board a jungle boat to travel exotic rivers of the world, guided by a witty and experienced skipper.

-The queue is actually fairly long and weaves in and out so it’s hard to gauge the actual wait.
+The queue is relatively long and weaves in and out, so it’s hard to gauge the wait.

-Thankfully, the boat ride does have a decent capacity which helps the line tend to keep moving forward.
-Usually they load up to 20 guests per boat, but with social distancing right now, it’s about half of that.
+Thankfully, the boat ride has a decent capacity, which helps the line keep moving forward.
+Usually, cast members load up to 20 guests per boat.

-As you set sail you’ll begin to notice that things have appeared to have gone awry.
+As you set sail, you’ll notice that things have appeared to have gone awry.
 And so have your Skipper’s jokes.
 It’s totally okay to laugh, though, if you are a dad anyway.

 And then there’s an angry matriarch just waiting to stampede.
 I wouldn’t mess with her.

 Here’s something you would never see on the safari at Animal Kingdom.
-A lion feeding her cubs a fresh kill.
+A lion is feeding her cubs.

-But you might on a real safari in Africa, wouldn’t that be something?
+But you might see the likes on an authentic safari in Africa.
+Wouldn’t that be something?

 Make sure to stay in the boat because you don’t want to end up at the bottom of a totem pole.
 Or even on the pole here.